The-Cooler-King/practice/heap/README.md

 # Heap Data Structure in Python
-This project implements a **min-heap** in Python, starting with a basic class structure and gradually building functionality via development tickets.
+This project implements a **min-heap** or **max-heap** in Python, starting with a basic class structure and gradually building functionality via development tickets.

 ## Features
-- Min-heap implementation using a Python list as the internal data container.
+- Heap implementation using a Python list as the internal data container.
 - Simple, testable structure with iterative enhancements.

 ## Getting Started